Here’s a list of the most famous Chinese people, past and present.

-By the end of this article, you’ll have a better understanding of the most prominent people.
+By the end of this article, I’m sure you’ll have a better understanding of the most famous Chinese people.

 1. Xi Jinping

-Xi Jinping, pictured above, is the president of China.
-He’s not only the most well-known person in China, but he’s one of the most powerful people in the world.
+Xi Jinping is the president of China.
+He’s not only the most well-known person in China, but he’s one of the most influential people in the world.

-Although he has been involved in politics most of his life, as a teenager he worked as a manual laborer on an agricultural commune.
+Although Xi has been involved in politics most of his life, as a teenager he worked as a manual laborer on an agricultural commune.

-Love him or loathe him, he’ll be around for a while.
+Love him or loathe him, Xi Jinping will be around for a while.

 In 2018, the National People’s Congress passed an amendment to the constitution which would abolish term limits for presidents.

-This means Xi Jinping can remain in office beyond 2023.
+This means Xi Jinping can remain in office well into the future.

 2. Yao Ming

 Everyone in China knows Yao Ming.
-He’s the country’s most recognizable athlete.
+He’s the most recognizable athlete.

 Yao Ming starred for the Houston Rockets in the NBA from 2002 to 2011.
 He really put NBA on the map in China, making it one of the country’s most popular sports.

-A few Chinese have played in the NBA since then, but none have come close to making such a big impact than Yao Ming.
+A few Chinese have played in the NBA since then, but none have come close to making such a big impact as Yao Ming.

 At 7 ft 6 in (2.29 m), Yao is an exceptionally tall individual.